Skip to content ↓

 Centre of Excellence: We are one of the few schools in Yorkshire who have been recognised for their outstanding Physical Education provision and have become a Centre of Excellence.
 We are used in a variety of ways to improve Physical Education in other schools in Yorkshire.

-School Games Mark Gold: The School Games Mark is a government led awards scheme launched in 2012 to recognise schools for their commitment to the development of competition across their school and into the community.
+School Games Mark Gold: The School Games Mark is a government-led awards scheme launched in 2012 to recognise schools for their commitment to the development of competition across their school and into the community.
 Participating in this process allows schools to evaluate their PE provision and assists them in developing an action plan for future progress.
-Stocksbridge Junior School have once again achieved School Games Mark Gold!
+Stocksbridge Junior School has once again achieved School Games Mark Gold!

 Impact

-- Physical Health: PE promotes physical fitness and health of our children.
-Through a carefully selection of activities, pupils develop fundamental movement skills such as running, throwing, jumping and catching which form the foundation for a physically active lifestyle.
+1. Physical health: PE promotes physical fitness and the health of our children.
+Through a careful selection of activities, pupils develop fundamental movement skills such as running, throwing, jumping and catching, which form the foundation for a physically active lifestyle.
 Regular participation in PE classes helps combat childhood obesity, enhances cardiovascular health, and strengthens muscles and bones.

-- Motor Skills Development: The PE curriculum focuses on improving motor skills, coordination and agility.
+2. Motor skills development: The PE curriculum focusses on improving motor skills, coordination and agility.
 By engaging in a variety of sports and activities, pupils refine their fine and gross motor skills, which are essential for performing daily tasks, sports and recreational activities throughout their lives.

-- Cognitive Development: PE contributes to cognitive development.
-Activities that require strategy, teamwork and problem-solving skills, such a team sports and cooperative games, stimulate brain function and enhance cognitive abilities.
+3. Cognitive development: PE contributes to cognitive development.
+Activities that require strategy, teamwork and problem-solving skills, such as team sports and cooperative games, stimulate brain function and enhance cognitive abilities.

-- Social Skills: PE provides opportunities for pupils to interact with their peers in a structured environment.
+4. Social skills: PE provides opportunities for pupils to interact with their peers in a structured environment.
 Team-based activities and group work develop valuable skills such as cooperation, communication, leadership and teamwork.
 They develop empathy, respect for others and sportsmanship.

-- Emotional Well-being: PE plays a vital role in nurturing pupils’ emotional well-being and mental health.
+5. Emotional well-being: PE plays a vital role in nurturing pupils’ emotional well-being and mental health.
 PE classes provide a safe learning environment for children to express themselves, manage emotions, and develop resilience in the face of challenge, fostering a positive attitude towards physical activity and self-confidence.

 At Stocksbridge Junior School, we employ effective methods of assessing and tracking pupils’ progress in physical education.
 This includes: